temet.util

 codeMetallicityToWindSpecificEnergy(metal_code)

-Convert the SFR [Msun/yr] of a gas cell into the dot{E}_SN of total wind energy available [10^51 erg/msun].
+Convert the metallicity of a gas cell into the wind specific energy parameter (see TNG methods).

 codeSfrZToWindEnergyRate(sfr_msunyr, metal_code)

-Convert the SFR [Msun/yr] of a gas cell into the dot{E}_SN of total wind energy available [10^51 erg/s]
+Convert the SFR [Msun/yr] of a gas cell into dot{E}_SN of total wind energy available [10^51 erg/s].

 codeSfrZToWindMomentumRate(sfr_msunyr, metal_code, dm_veldisp)